pepe/specular/README.md

 ### Highlights

-*   Simple.
+*   Natural and Simple.
 No need to learn redundant techniques.
 Simply ask Ruby: is `foo == bar`, or does `foo` respond to `bar` etc.
 *   No monkey patching.
-Tested objects and Ruby classes stay pristine.
+Tested objects and Ruby classes kept pristine.
 *   Inline Specs.
 Write code and tests on same page.
 Tests can be moved to right place anytime.
 *   Verbose, granular and manageable output.